Skip to main content

 warning

-Beware when using Sources made by other people.
-Sources execute commands directly on your PC, and could potentially be malicious!
-Make sure you read and understand what a Source is executing before using it!
+Beware when using Command-based sources made by other people.
+Command sources execute commands directly on your PC, and could potentially be malicious!
+Make sure you read and understand what a source is executing before using it!

 File structure